Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Whip
 - 3000 Gold

-**Halting Slash**: As an action, you can swing _Stridebreaker_ around you.
-All creatures within range must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or be knocked prone and take damage equal to this weapons damage.
-Once this ability is used, it cannot be used again until 18 seconds pass.

-**Heroic Gait**: Whenever you deal physical damage to creatures, you gain +5 feet movement speed and agility until the end of your turn.
+**Bladed Whip**: Stridebreaker deals 1d4 additional slashing damage.

+**Halting Slash**: Whenever you hit an attack with stride breaker the target must succed a strength saving throw or be knoicked prone.
+The dc equals to 9 + proficiency bonus + Dexterity/Strength modifier.

+**Cresent**: Once a turn whenever you knock a creature prone with stridebreaker you can choose to pull them to another available square within your reach.

-_You have +2 to attack and damage rolls when using this magical weapon_
+_You have +1 to attack and damage rolls when using this magical weapon_

 ---